jtroo/kanata/docs/config.md

 (deflayer start 1 2 3)
 ```

-This will make kanata remap your `a b c` keys to `1 2 3`, which is almost
+This will make kanata remap your `a b c` keys to `1 2 3` which is almost
-certainly undesirable, but this will run.
+certainly undesirable but is a valid configuration

-## Special actions
+## Aliases

-The special actions kanata provides are what make it truly customizable.

-### defalias

-Before seeing the actual special actions, you should first learn about aliases.
+Before learning about special actions, it should be useful to first learn about
-Using the `defalias` configuration item, you can introduce a shorter form of
+aliases.
+Using the `defalias` configuration item, you can introduce a shortcut
-another action to keep alignment in `deflayer` entries clean.
+label for an action.

 Similar to how `defcfg` works, `defalias` reads pairs of items in a sequence
 where the first item in the pair is the alias name and the second item is the
 action it can be substituted for.
 However, unlike before, the second item in
-`defalias` is may be a "list" as opposed to a single string like it was in
+`defalias` may be a "list" as opposed to a single string like it was in
 `defcfg`.

 A list is a sequence of strings separated by whitespace, surrounded by